-She added; “At the start of the year we launched our special guide to 50 ways you can join in our celebrations and I have been thrilled to see so many people getting involved.”
+She added: “At the start of the year we launched our special guide to 50 ways you can join in our celebrations and I have been thrilled to see so many people getting involved.

-“From pledging to volunteer in our hospice shops, to taking part in one of our anniversary events and activities people have really gotten behind our charity.”
+“From pledging to volunteer in our hospice shops, to taking part in one of our anniversary events and activities people have really gotten behind our charity.

 “To all the individuals and groups joining us to take on a sporting challenge as part of our birthday year, we have been very overwhelmed by all the support for our charity.”

-Although the birthday festivities have slowly come to an end with St Ann’s Hospice celebrating their big 50th birthday on the 17th May 2021, there is still so much we can do to support the charity.
 Click here to find the St Ann’s website where you can find how you can get more involved in supporting this local charity.

-Rachel ended by saying; “As a charity that is only here because of that same community providing tremendous support for half a century, we are proud that we are able to continue caring thanks to the generous support of local people.”
+Ms McMillan said: “As a charity that is only here because of that same community providing tremendous support for half a century, we are proud that we are able to continue caring thanks to the generous support of local people.”